kwebio/kweb-docs/intro.rst

 Kweb runs on `Kotlin <https://kotlinlang.org/>`_, a powerful modern programming language that is rapidly growing in popularity.
-Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_, while also being popular for backend architectures (where its often used as a drop-in replacement for Java).
+Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_, while also being popular for backend architectures (where it's often used as a drop-in replacement for Java).

 How does it work?
 -----------------